Khan Sir: Early life and education

-Khan was born into a Rich-class family in Bhatpar Rani Deoria, Uttar Pradesh, in 1993.
-His father worked as a contractor and his mother was a housewife.
-He completed his early schooling from Parmar Public School in Bhatpar Rani.
-After completing his schooling, he studied at University of Allahabad, pursuing a Bachelor of Science (B.Sc.) degree followed by a Master of Science (M.Sc.) degree.
-Additionally, he holds a Master of Arts (M.A.) degree in geography.
+Faisal Khan was born in Deoria, Uttar Pradesh into a Muslim family.
+His father worked as a contractor and his mother was a homemaker.

+He completed his schooling in Bhatpar Rani and later studied at the University of Allahabad, where he earned a Bachelor of Science degree and a master's degree in geography.

-In 2025, Khan announced that he has married AS Khan.
+In 2025, he married Ainam Siddiqui alias Zeenat Khan.